mmu-webdesign/Level4-web-term-1/HTML/html02/07-entity.md

 - Comments can be used to temporarily hide a piece or section of code.
 This can be useful during development.

-- Leaving good comments can help someone who inherits you code in the future.
+- Leaving good comments can help someone who inherits your code in the future.
 Good comments helps provide insight into your coding and design decisions.

 <!-- end div -->